 Conformance

 This Part is not a profile of an ISO or other standard.
-Instead, it is based on – and, where possible, conforms to – specifications for the portrayal of S-57 Electronic Nautical Charts (ENCs) and general principles for ergonomics and human-computer interaction (HCI).
-Much of this document is derived from the IHO S-52 standard, especially clauses 2, 3 and 4 of S-52.
+Instead, it is based on – and, where possible, conforms to – specifications for the portrayal of Electronic Nautical Charts (ENCs) and general principles for ergonomics and Human-Computer Interaction (HCI).
+Much of this document is derived from the IHO S-52 standard, especially clauses 2, 3 and 4.

 This Part is based on specifications that evolved from studies and discussions by IHO, IMO, International Electrotechnical Commission (IEC), and manufacturers.
 These efforts resulted in a set of related standards and specifications promulgated by IHO, IMO, and IEC, which are cited in the references section of this Part and summarised in Clause 4.1.
 The general principles for ergonomics and human-computer interaction (HCI) have been described in various HCI and ergonomics publications.